 Results from the assessment of courses are best achieved when the process has had multiple contiguous iterations each informing the next.
 As such, departments are encouraged to assess each course at least once every four years and preferably in alignment with the four-year curricular review cycle.
 Additionally, those courses impacting the most students may warrant more frequent assessment, including:

-Those areas with degrees and certificates need to create program-level SLOs.
-Departments should focus on those key competencies that they expect students to know and master within their discipline as the program-level SLO.
-Examples of program-level SLOs could include:
+Those areas with degrees, certificates, projects or programs need to create program-level outcomes.
+Departments should focus on those key competencies they expect students to know and master within their discipline as the program-level outcomes.
+Examples of program-level outcomes could include:

 General Education Outcomes